frappe/bench/README.md

 		sudo pip install -e bench-repo

 Note: Please do not remove the bench directory the above commands will create

+Initialize Bench using: `bench init frappe-bench`.
+Here you can replace `frappe-bench` with a name of your choice for your bench.

 Installing ERPNext
 ------------------